douglasgreen/pagemaker/README.md

 * Layering: Absence of clear separation of various webpage features at different scales.
 * Modularity: JS and CSS often intermingle, making individual features hard to isolate for replacement or redesign.
 * Robustness: Errors within individual page components are typically not isolated, resulting in full-page errors.
-* Information hiding: Every CSS tag and JS event is exposed at the global level.
+* Information hiding: Every CSS selector and JS event is exposed at the global level.
 * Clear organization: Guidelines for CSS, JS, and HTML code file organization are often missing.

 The lack of clear design often leads to a disordered codebase, which is challenging to maintain and enhance.